rotem227/ovalo-react/README.md

 Instead of the `state` value, the `segment.use` expose only the initial state value.

-Due to not being in a react environment (in the 'window' level), the state is not being updated automatically, and therefore there is no meaning for getting the `state` from the semgnet:
+Due to not being in a react environment (when working in the 'window' level), the state is not being updated automatically, and therefore there is no meaning for getting the `state` from the semgnet.

+The only data that is available and related to the state is the initial value, that can also be deconstructed:

 ```javascript
 const { initial, dispatch, actions } = segments.use( 'counter' );